octokit/octokit.rb/README.md

 ## Working with GitHub Enterprise

-With a bit of setup, you can also use Octokit with your Github Enterprise instance.
+With a bit of setup, you can also use Octokit with your GitHub Enterprise instance.

 ### Interacting with the GitHub.com APIs in GitHub Enterprise